Yellow Pathway Curriculum Overview

 The Key Stage 3 National Curriculum document provides the basis of topics taught.
 As the programmes of study for Key Stage 2 are not fully covered at Highfield in that Key Stage, we have incorporated some Key Stage 2 topics, especially in humanities, into our Key Stage 3 curriculum.
 The framework is a guide of what is to be taught during the three years that pupils spend in this Key Stage.
 We ensure a breadth and balance across each term, each year and the whole Key Stage.

-In each of the Key Stage 3 classes Numeracy and Literacy skills are taught as outlined in the primary framework but all schemes of work address skills in Key Stage 1, 2 and P scales.
+In each of the Key Stage 3 classes Numeracy and Literacy skills are taught.
 Pupils are streamed according to ability for these subjects also and these core skills are reinforced throughout all areas of the curriculum whenever the opportunity arises.

-There is a balance between continuing to develop key skills and introducing a greater emphasis on work related learning and life skills.
-There are opportunities to follow foundation GCSE courses at Ely College for some students where this is the most appropriate course of action.
+In Upper School there is a balance between continuing to develop key skills and introducing a greater emphasis on work related learning and life skills.
+There may be opportunities to follow foundation GCSE courses at a local secondary school for some students where this is the most appropriate course of action.

 All students follow courses accredited by examining bodies - at present these are OCR Life and Living Skills and AQA Unit Award Scheme.
 These courses are based on work completed in school and involve a wide variety of relevant opportunities.

-If you would like any further information about the Yellow pathway, please contact any Key Stage Leader or the Head of School on 01353 662085.
+If you would like any further information about the Yellow Pathway, please contact any Department Leader or the Head of School on 01353 662085.